eduoie/creditcardfraud_ml/README.md

 Move the code to AWS and reproduce the data generation, feature engineering and model training using a diverse set of AWS services, such as available AWS ML algorithms or bring-your-own-algorithm.
 I will try using a smaller image (trying to minimize it and avoid using Conda) and/or use SageMaker notebooks.

+Will also include a data store to better reflect how a real system would work in practice.

 ## Third phase

 Deploy and serve the model in *production* (using generated data).
 It is yet to be determined if it will be real-time or batch; it will also depend on how costly is to run it.